-Currently, the scan rate is not limited by the EPRoC array and its PLL, but by the signal generator supplying the PLL reference frequency (see Sect.
+Currently, the scan rate is not limited by the EPRoC array and its PLL, but by the signal generator supplying the PLL reference frequency- (see Sec.
 2.2 for a detailed explanation).
-Commercially available analog signal generators, such as the Rohde & Schwarz SMB100B, may improve the scan rate $(\Delta f{\text{m.max}} = 160 \text{ MHz} \text{ (sweep width } 320 \text{ MHz or } 11.4 \text{ mT}),$ factor of 2.5, and $f{m,max} = 10$ MHz, factor of 10).
+Commercially available analog signal generators, such as the Rohde & Schwarz SMB100B, may improve the scan rate ($\Delta f{m,max} = 160 \text{ MHz}$ (sweep width 320 MHz or 11.4 mT), (2.5x) and $f{m,max} = 10 \text{ MHz}$ (10x)).
 However, as described by Eq.
-(8), the transverse relaxation time limits the usage of such high modulation frequencies.
-Additionally, the bandwidth of the PLL limits the modulation frequency to about 5 MHz, such that an improvement of the scan rate by a factor of 5 is realistic.
-The next-generation EPRoC with on-chip PLLs and higher bandwidths of up to 80 MHz is currently in development and will be capable of delivering scan rates of up to 10^4 THz s-1 via scan widths of more than 2.4 GHz (85.6 mT) and repetition rates of 2 MHz or more.
+(78) the transverse relaxation time limits the usage of such high modulation frequencies.
+Additionally, the bandwidth of the PLL limits the modulation frequency to about 5 MHz, such that an improvement of the scan rate of a factor of 5 is realistic.
+The next-generation EPRoC with on-chip PLLs and higher bandwidths of up to 80 MHz is currently in development and will be capable of delivering scan rates of up to $10^4 \text{ THz} + s^{-1}$ via scan widths of more than 2.4 GHz (85.6 mT) and repetition rates of 2 MHz or more.
 Due to the larger bandwidth of the PLL and a different PLL design where the FM signal may be extracted without filtering, the FM signal may additionally be used for data analysis exploiting the advantage of the array giving access to a larger sample volume and hence increased concentration sensitivity.